GovTechSG/techpass-user-docs/docs/onboard-public-officers-using-non-se-machines.md

   <kbd>![after-accept-invitation-1](assets/images/onboarding/po-non-se/after-accept-invitation-1.png)</kbd>

-  ?> If you are not signed in to your WOG account while accepting the invitation, you will be prompted to sign in to it first before proceeding further.
+  ?> If you are not signed in to your WOG account while accepting the invitation, you will be prompted to sign in before proceeding further.

   2. Click **Log in with TechPass**.